- Code NSPO8009

 See Future Offerings

-5. Demonstrate a sophisticated appreciation of the emerging forces shaping the future of cyber-intelligence through written and oral work.
+- Demonstrate a sophisticated appreciation of the emerging forces and technologies shaping the future of state and non-state interactions in cyberspace

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Weekly lectures and discussions for a 12 week semester.
 In addition the expectation of a further independent study to total 130 over the duration of the semester.